win2win/D-ref/readme.md

 * D-REF ICO contract
 * ver 1.0
-* for crowdfunding during the pre and ICO phases
+* for crowdfunding during the pre and ICO phases.

 ### How do I get set up?